 As with loss of muscle mass, bone strength starts to decline earlier than you might imagine, slipping at an average rate of 1% per year after age 40.
-About 10.2 million Americans have osteoporosis, which is defined by weak and porous bones, and another 43 million are at risk for it.
+Over 10 million Americans have osteoporosis, which is defined by weak and porous bones, and another 43 million are at risk for it.

 Numerous studies have shown that weight-bearing exercise can help to slow bone loss, and several show it can even build bone.
 Activities that put stress on bones stimulate extra deposits of calcium and nudge bone-forming cells into action.
 The tugging and pushing on bone that occur during strength and power training provide the stress.
 The result is stronger, denser bones.